DevMountain/node-auth-afternoon/README.md

 ### Instructions

 * Open `index.js`.
-* Write a function called `setUserToSessionGetAuthAccessToken` that takes in the `userInfoResponse` from the previous step and sets it to session.
+* underneath the `tradeAccessTokenForUserInfo` function write another function called `setUserToSessionGetAuthAccessToken` that takes in the `userInfoResponse` from the previous step and sets it equal to req.session.user
 * next construct an object called body and give it the following properties
   * `grant_type`: 'client_credentials',
   * `client_id`: process.env.AUTH0_API_CLIENT_ID,